 - To obtain your tracking code, click Get Tracking ID at the bottom of the page.

 - You must copy the provided tracking code on the following page.
-It will like the illustration below:

 - Log into the typof admin and select "Settings."